Pankaj Shah web agency director in London with over 20 years of experience in web design and project management

 Elements such as Facebook likes are key indicators to search engines and can be used to improve your organic search engine results.

-You should contact your web designers and integrate social media sharing functions into your website, newsletter and other marketing material where ever possible.
+You should contact your web designers and integrate social media sharing functions into your website, newsletter and other marketing material wherever possible.

 Who is your target audience?